← Back to Drug List

 Exclusion Criteria

 • Time from end of fluorouracil infusion or last capecitabine dose is greater than 4 days (96 hours).
+Safety and efficacy of uridine triacetate initiated more than 4 days after end of infusion or last dose has not been established.

 Dosing & Administration